 If you have correctly specified a behavior, you should be able to count it.

 The best use of measurement is to provide feedback to individuals and the opportunity for improvement.
-The most significant reason a leaders should measure leadership have to do with the leader's own personal development.
+The most significant reasons a leaders should measure leadership have to do with the leader's own personal development.
 The second reason is to separate apparent effect from actual effect.

 Do not confuse behavior and personality.
 Personalities (demeanor and approach) typically do not change.
 Behaviors can be changed every day.
-Animals can be trained to behave in certain ways.
-Humans are animals.
-Humans can be trained to behave in certain desired ways.

-The primary way to change the behavior of others so that they become loyal and productive followers is to change one's own behavior first.
+The primary way to change others' behavior so that they become loyal and productive followers is to change one's own behavior first.
 Leadership is fundamentally a self-management task.